There are any number of reasons why a user may want to switch the model they are using for generation

 Just because something is available doesn't mean its producer loses responsibility for the outcome.
 Think about how many beta products exist that lead to poor customer experiences and missed expectations because those limitations were not clear.
 If you do provide the ability for people to switch models, make it obvious to the user which model they are using, and if possible the differences between the two so they can expect how it will impact their experience.

-Julius lets users switch between model providers
+Products like Julius allow users to switch between models and providers

 Midjourney gives you the option to change the model in your prompt, even when remixing on an image created in a different model